elaxys/android-websocket-client/README.md

   a configuration object and a listener to receive the events.
 Then the client should be started.
-  After the client is started it will try to connect with server using the URI specified in the configuration.
+  After the client is started it will try to connect with the server using the URI specified in the configuration.
   If any error occurs, the listener ***onClientError()*** method is called, the client will wait ***config.mRetryInterval*** milliseconds and then will try to connect again.
-  This process continues indefinitely until the client is stopped by calling ***client.stop()***.
+  This process continues indefinitely until the client is stopped by calling its ***stop()*** method.

 - When the connection and handshake with the server succeeds the listener ***onClientConnected()*** method is called.

-- To send TEXT or BINARY messages to the server the method
+- To send TEXT or BINARY messages to the server the
-  ***client.send(msg)*** should be used.
+  ***send(msg)*** method should be used.
   This method is non-blocking and returns immediately after it inserts the message into the transmission queue.
-  The method returns an integer with ID of the message or null if the transmission queue is full.
+  The method returns an integer with the ID of the message or null if the transmission queue is full.
 When the message is sent (inserted into the operating system network buffer) the listener method ***onClientSent()*** is called informing the ID of the message sent.